jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Parent .
 Source .
 Object Set = Target
 ```

 This is a design time set line.
 You don’t need to display the symbols above all the time and more such symbols for every design time set line.
-You only have to display the symbols above if you find it really important to display them or when debugging the Mutual Descendant .
+You only might display the symbols above if you find it really important to display them or when debugging the Mutual Descendant .
 Create procedure, which sets the lines.

 After the Create procedure has executed, the diagram can be displayed as: